LTLA/BiocWorkflow2015/converted/workflow.md

 This corresponds roughly to the length of the DNA in a nucleosome [@humburg2011chipseqr], which is the smallest relevant unit for studying histone mark enrichment.
 The spacing between windows is set to the default of 50 bp, i.e., the start positions for adjacent windows are 50 bp apart.
 Smaller spacings can be used to improve spatial resolution, but will increase memory usage and runtime by increasing the number of windows required to cover the genome.
-This is unnecessary as small spacings confer little practical benefit for this data set -- counts for very closely spaced windows will be practically identical.
+This is unnecessary as increased resolution confers little practical benefit for this data set -- counts for very closely spaced windows will be practically identical.
 Finally, windows with very low counts (by default, less than a sum of 10 across all libraries) are removed to reduce memory usage.
 This represents a preliminary filter to remove uninteresting windows corresponding to likely background regions.